csabato10/csabato10/README.md

 My name is Chiara (she/her) and I'm currently a student at UNC Chapel Hill pursuing a Bachelor of Science in Computer Science with minors in Data Science and Italian.

 I enjoy learning new programming languages and creating unique and complex projects that challenge my understanding and skills.
-My aspirations going into a career in technology is to work on applications that are going to improve and enhance day-to-day life.
+Though a career in technology, I hope to work on applications that improve and enhance day-to-day life.

 <!--